nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_module.rst

 CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM - Configuration for enabling the use of a custom cloud client ID This option is used to enable the use of a custom client ID for connection to the respective cloud service.
-   By default, the cloud module uses the IMEI of the nRF9160-based device as the client ID.
+   By default, the cloud module uses the IMEI of the nRF91 Series device as the client ID.

 .. _CONFIG_CLOUD_CLIENT_ID: